tonghuikang/blog/_posts/2025-05-11-comments-on-openai-model-spec-2025-04-11.md

 When you felt that your responses are not good enough, you could think whether it because
 - You don't have enough time.
 - You are not trained for it.
-- There is a some conflict of instructions that is not well-resolved?
+- There is a some conflict of instructions that is not well-resolved

-You could also think of the model spec of the products you use daily:
+You could also think of the model spec of the AI/ML powered products you use daily:

 - What is the model spec of Google search?
-- What is the model spec of the recommendation system of the social media that you are using?
+- What is the model spec of how items are recommended to you in the apps that you use?

-Again, when you are not happy with the results of the product, you could also think of the similar reason on why this happens.
+Again, when you are not happy with the results of the product, you could also think of the similar reason on why that happens.

 And for the products you are building: